Lori E. Varlotta, Ph.D.,

 President, Hiram College

-Hiram brings education to life by being a real place, with real people, real opportunities and just enough real challenges to keep us on our toes.
-The education we provide in our small classrooms, and out in the "field" – via guided research projects or during trips abroad – is stronger and more meaningful than what I have seen in most other places.
+Couple these rather extraordinary accomplishments with the everyday efforts that all members of this campus put forth and you can see why we say “there is something very special at Hiram College.”
+Hiram brings education to life by being a real place with real people, real opportunities, and just enough real challenges to keep us on our toes.
+The education we provide in our small classrooms and out in the field, via our guided research projects and study away trips, is stronger and more meaningful than what I have seen in most other places.

-The strength and purpose of Hiram's programs are fueled by the tremendous efforts of the "whole."
-Here, everyone rolls up their sleeves to work together, help each other, and form and strive for "a common good."
-The interesting thing about the common good at Hiram is that it is shaped by vastly unique faculty, staff, students and alumni, who are finding and becoming their best selves while helping others do the same.
+Indeed, Hiram’s academic mission is brought to life day-in and day-out by the tremendous efforts of the whole.
+Here, everyone rolls up their sleeves to work together, help each other, and strive for "a common good."
+Interestingly, yet non-conformably, the common good at Hiram is shaped by vastly unique faculty, staff, students, and alumni, who are finding and becoming their best selves while helping others do the same.
 There is real magic to a common good that grows out of individual uniqueness, rather than one that is born of a conformist community.

-As we all go out to invite prospective students to visit campus and encourage our own sons, daughters, nieces, nephews and friends to consider this gem on the hill, let's work even harder to highlight how this part of our past positions us to become the type of contemporary liberal arts college that others wish to emulate.
+As we invite prospective students to visit campus and encourage our own sons, daughters, nieces, nephews, and friends to consider this gem on the hill, let's work even harder to highlight how our past positions us to become the type of contemporary liberal arts college that others wish to emulate.
 Our original name, the "Western Reserve Eclectic Institute," still aptly describes who we are today and what makes us so strong.
 Let's honor that name by continuing to bring to life the characteristics and values associated with such a powerful moniker.

 Dr. Lori E. Varlotta